don/cordova-plugin-ble-central/README.md

 Advertising information format varies depending on your platform.
 See [Advertising Data](#advertising-data) for more information.

+*Note* in Android SDK >= 23, Location Services must be enabled.
+If it has not been enabled, the scan method will return no results even when BLE devices are in proximity.

 ### Parameters

 - __services__: List of services to discover, or [] to find all devices